giampaolo/psutil/docs/index.rst

   .. method:: num_threads()

-     The number of threads currently used by this process.
+     The number of threads used by this process.

   .. method:: threads()